replicate/cog/docs/yaml.md

 ## `build`

-This how to build the Docker image your model runs in.
+This stanza describes how to build the Docker image your model runs in.
 It contains various options within it:

 <!-- Alphabetical order, please! -->